-In intra-axial (fetal) cases, stillbirth occurs relatively frequently, and difficulty with vaginal delivery (if attempted) can occur due to enlarged cranial circumference 3.
+- intra-axial (fetal) lesions: stillbirth occurs relatively frequently, and difficulty with vaginal delivery (if attempted) can occur due to enlarged cranial circumference 3

-In extra-axial cases it largely depends on the size and location.
-Smaller lesions can be successfully resected with good prognosis.
+- extra-axial lesions: largely depends on the size and location; smaller lesions can be successfully resected with good prognosis

 A meaningful differential depends to a degree on location:

 - 1. Smirniotopoulos J & Chiechi M. Teratomas, Dermoids, and Epidermoids of the Head and Neck.
 Radiographics.
 1995;15(6):1437-55. doi:10.1148/radiographics.15.6.8577967 - Pubmed

 - 2. Lipman S, Pretorius D, Rumack C, Manco-Johnson M. Fetal Intracranial Teratoma: US Diagnosis of Three Cases and a Review of the Literature.
 Radiology.
 1985;157(2):491-4. doi:10.1148/radiology.157.2.3901108 - Pubmed

 - 3. Sandow B, Dory C, Aguiar M, Abuhamad A. Best Cases from the AFIP: Congenital Intracranial Teratoma.
 Radiographics.
 2004;24(4):1165-70. doi:10.1148/rg.244035164 - Pubmed

 - 4. Chang T, Teng M, Guo W, Sheng W. CT of Pineal Tumors and Intracranial Germ-Cell Tumors.
 AJR Am J Roentgenol.
 1989;153(6):1269-74. doi:10.2214/ajr.153.6.1269 - Pubmed